benpollarduk/BP.AdventureFramework/README.md

   * Use on - use an item.
 Items can be used on a variety of targets.
   * N, S, E, W, U, D - traverse through the rooms in a region.

-Conversations with NPCs can be entered in to with an easy to use interface to display dialogue and provide responses:
+Conversations with NPC's can be entered in to with an easy to use interface to display dialogue and provide responses:

 ![image](https://github.com/ben-pollard-uk/adventure-framework/assets/129943363/5ed1afc0-1ab8-4d35-9c90-dd848f18bfda)